-Madam C. J. Walker, the entrepreneur who launched a hair care business that made her America's first black female millionaire—the subject of "Self Made," a new Netflix series starring Octavia Spencer—first came to Harlem in the early 1910s.
+Madam C. J. Walker, the entrepreneur who launched a hair care business that made her one of America's first Black female success stories—the subject of "Self Made," a new Netflix series starring Octavia Spencer—first came to Harlem in the early 1910s.

-After growing her business in the Midwest, she bought two townhouses at 108 and 110 W 136th Street (near Malcolm X Boulevard) and in 1915 transformed them into one double-wide mansion that included a retail store on the ground floor.
+After growing her business in the Midwest, she bought two townhouses on W 136th Street near Lenox Avenue and hired African American architect Vertner Tandy to transform them into a single residence that included a retail store on the ground floor.

-Today scaffolding covers the facade of the library, and the street sign at the corner of W 136th Street and Lenox Avenue is the only physical reminder of the magnificent building that once stood nearby: last year it was renamed Madam C. J. & A'Lelia Walker Place.
+Today scaffolding covers the facade of the library, and the only physical reminder of the magnificent building that once stood nearby can be found on a street sign at the corner of W 136th Street and Lenox Avenue—last year it was renamed Madam C. J. & A'Lelia Walker Place.